ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 ## Set Input Features and Encoders

-Set features have one encoder, the raw binary values coming from the input placeholders are first transformed in sparse integer lists, then they are mapped to either dense or sparse embeddings (one-hot encodings), finally they are reduced on the sequence dimension and returned as an aggregated embedding vector.
+Set features have one encoder, the raw binary values coming from the input placeholders are first transformed to sparse integer lists, then they are mapped to either dense or sparse embeddings (one-hot encodings), finally they are reduced on the sequence dimension and returned as an aggregated embedding vector.
 Inputs are of size `b` while outputs are of size `b x h` where `b` is the batch size and `h` is the dimensionality of